elastic/integrations/packages/endace/docs/README.md

 # Endace

-Endace is a company known for its network recording, traffic capture, and analysis technology.
-Endace's solutions are often used for network security, performance monitoring, and troubleshooting.
+Endace provides always-on hybrid cloud packet capture, delivering hard evidence to combat cybersecurity threats and resolve network and IT problems proactively.
-This integration allows users to ingest Network flow data from either Endace Flow via syslog input or use Elastic Agent to generate and ship Network Flow data to an Elastic deployment.
-Both of these methods add the `event.reference` field to each event when ingested into Elasticsearch which is a URL used to pivot to Endace.
+This integration allows users to ingest Network flow data from either EndaceFlow via syslog input or use Elastic Agent to generate and ship Network Flow data to an Elastic deployment.
+Both of these methods add the `event.reference` field to each event when ingested into Elasticsearch.
+This field provides a clickable URL which will pivot users into a pre-populated EndaceVision Investigation, which enables rapid search and drill down into the estate-wide packet level history relevant to the event under investigation.

 ## Integration Variables
 #### `endace_url`
-The base URL for Endace UI.
+The base URL for the target EndaceProbe to pivot to.
+Use an InvestigationManager for estate-wide searches.
 Example: https://myvprobe.com

 #### `endace_datasources`
 The datasource within Endace to pivot to.
 Example: tag:rotation-file

 #### `endace_tools`
-The tools to use within the Endace Pivot.
+The default visualizations to render in the EndaceVision Investigation.
 Example: trafficOverTime_by_app,conversations_by_ipaddress

 #### `view_window`
-The view window time in Minutes of how long to look back and forward over ontop of the event start and finish time.
+The size of the search window in minutes centered on the event time.
+The default is 10m, resulting in a search from 5m before to 5m after the event.

 ## Endace Flow
 #### `map_to_ecs`